smashub/choco/choco/validation/README.md

    become `isophonics_3_silver_yourname.jams`
 6. for each file in the validation folder of the assigned dataset, look for the corresponding original file that is mapped to the `meta.csv` file, that can be found in the `partitions/dataset_name/choco` folder
-7. check the accuracy of the JAMS file against the original file
+7. validate the JAMS against the original files, taking into account the simplification strategy used for each file, which can be found in `partitions/dataset_name/test/test_meta.csv`
 8. edit the renamed file (`isophonics_3_silver_yourname.jams` from the example at point 2.) by fixing any errors and/or inaccuracies
 9. once a validation step is finished (i.e. both the preliminary_validation and final_validation levels, see above),